-The Virginia Board for People with Disabilities (VBPD) seeks students from across Virginia to serve as delegates to its Youth Leadership Forum (YLF-VA).
-Rising high school juniors and seniors with a disability who want to become leaders in their schools and communities are strongly encouraged to apply for the honor of serving as a YLF delegate.
+The Virginia Board for People with Disabilities (VBPD) seeks students from across Virginia to serve as Delegates to its Youth Leadership Forum (YLF).
+Rising high school juniors and seniors with a developmental or other disability who want to become leaders in their schools and communities are strongly encouraged to apply for the honor of serving as a YLF delegate.

 Student delegates demonstrate:

 The YLF program is held in the summer on a university campus.
 Twenty-five Virginia high school students with developmental and other disabilities are selected to receive full scholarships to participate in this leadership development program.